Using the word ‘psychology’ together in a sentence with ‘marketing’ probably has you questioning how it relates to your job.

 That’s because content is online communication.
 We can’t persuade people to buy things without using words to tell them why they should, and you can’t attract people to your website without a reason for them to do it.

-Here’s how you can use psychology and marketing hybrid to boost your content marketing efforts:
+Here’s how you harness the relationship between psychology and marketing to boost your content efforts:

 5 Psychology Principles to Boost Your Content Marketing Strategy